 Usually, you will visit Moqui Caves and Moqui Caverns on your way from Mt Carmel Junction to Kanab or in the other direction.
 But if you need to stay overnight the best place is the charming town of Kanab with some hotels and campgrounds.

 Kanab is our favorite town in Utah.
 Also, it’s only 10 minutes driving to the Moqui Caves and Caverns.
 We like its atmosphere and hiking possibilities.
 We spent there a few weeks.
-Our lodging choice in Kanab is Best Western Red Hills, but we also like cheaper Red Canyon Cabins.
+Our lodging choice in Kanab is Best Western Red Hills, but we also like cheaper, but clean and comfy Red Canyon Cabins.
+Book your stay in Kanab.

 If you are traveling with RV, our favorite campground is Hitch-N-Post RV Park.
 They have fantastic staff and fast wi-fi.